 The Hands-On quizzes are given the same weight as the Traditional quizzes.
 Students are allotted an entire class period to take a Hands-On quiz.
 Students are encouraged to think of the Hands-On quizzes as low-stakes practice opportunities for the final exam.

 The final exam will be similar in nature to the Hands-On quizzes.
 The final exam accounts for a greater percentage of the student’s grade.

-The last two exams are hands-on technical exercises completed in a fixed amount of time.
-The instructor will provide references, if any, that the student may use during the exam.
-When possible, exams are conducted in class, and you must use a workstation in the classroom to complete the exam.
+The Hands-On assessments are technical exercises completed in a fixed amount of time.
+Whenever possible, these are conducted in class, and students must use a workstation in the classroom to complete the exam.
 No other electronic device is to be used for the exams.
-If the preferred arrangement is not possible, then the exams will be administered remotely via Proctorio or a similar online proctoring service.
+If the preferred arrangement is not possible, then the exams will be administered remotely via an online proctoring service (TBD).

 What happens if you miss a quiz or exam?

 Make-up exams/quizzes will not be given.
 Exceptions are reserved for: